GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Motivation

 \section{Motivation}

-\textbf{ML-based methods still incur significant tuning costs.} State-of-the-art ML-based tuning methods require hundreds to thousands of iterations to converge to a good DBMS knob configuration.
+\textbf{M1: ML-based methods still incur significant tuning costs.} State-of-the-art ML-based tuning methods require hundreds to thousands of iterations to reach a good DBMS knob configuration.
 Such high tuning expenses stem from the inefficiency of runtime feedback-based optimization algorithms.
 Specifically, the feedback information is limited (i.e., a few benchmark runs cannot provide a complete picture of the DBMS performance under all conditions) and unstable (i.e., DBMS performance is not guaranteed to improve after each step of knob tuning).
 Given such weak feedback, it takes a substantial number of observations for ML models to have sufficient confidence in predictions, especially when the space is complex.

-\textbf{Extensive domain knowledge helps, but not well-exploited.} Since the early 2000s, when tuning systems take knob settings into consideration, extensive tuning knowledge has continually accumulated in the form of natural language and such knowledge does help in optimizing the search space.
-As shown in Figure \ref{fig: motivation-example} (left part), by analyzing the tuning knowledge, we can identify which knobs are worth tuning and gain insights of the typical value settings for knobs (e.g., suggested value to try, range constraint and special value).
-However, such wisdom seems exclusive to DBA and is not leveraged to mitigate the expensive tuning costs of ML-based approaches.
-There are approaches that utilize the static rules summarized by DBA to complete knob tuning.
-Unfortunately, these rules cannot capture the nuances of all workloads, and the updates of environments can make these static rules out of date.
-Thus we call for a more advanced approach to utilize the knowledge.
+\textbf{M2: Domain knowledge helps, but not well-exploited.} Extensive tuning knowledge has continually accumulated in the form of natural language and such knowledge is invaluable.
+As shown in Figure \ref{fig: motivation-example} (left part), we can identify which knobs are worth tuning and gain insights of the typical value settings for knobs (e.g., suggested values to try, range constraint and special values).
+However, such wisdom seems exclusive to DBAs.
+There are approaches that utilize the static rules summarized by DBAs to tune DBMS.
+Unfortunately, these rules cannot capture the nuances of all workloads, and the updates of environments can make these rules out of date.